metacpan/metacpan-cpan-extracted/distros/S/Sub-Multi-Tiny/README.md

 - This distribution

-    See the tests in the `t/` directory distributed with this software for examples.
+    See the tests in the `t/` directory distributed with this software for usage examples.

 # BUGS

+- It's not as tiny as I thought it would be!
-This isn't Damian code ;) .
+- This isn't Damian code ;) .

 # AUTHOR